-To be eligible for the title, a competitor must contest three of five events, including the finals.
+To be eligible for the title of either Champion or Runner-up, a competitor must contest a minimum of three events, including the finals.

 For Queensland and New South Wales competitors, the requirement will be two local meets, plus one interstate event.